MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: I agree.
 Constraints are a good thing.
 {: .interviewer }

-T: Yeah, so I use an [Infinity Looper&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://pigtronix.com/infinity/).
+T: Yeah, so I use an [Infinity Looper&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://pigtronix.com/infinity/).
 {: .interviewee }

 A: What's that?
 {: .interviewer }

-T: That's a [Pigtronix&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://pigtronix.com) looper.
+T: That's a [Pigtronix&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://pigtronix.com) looper.
 It has stereo in and stereo out and it has reverse pitch, has undo, has many, many different functions I think probably all the same ones that Ableton has, except instead of the foot pedal.
-Then I use the [TC Electronic Ditto 4&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.tcelectronic.com/ditto-x4-looper/), that has some kind of weird--like, you can do stutter effects *makes sounds*.
+Then I use the [TC Electronic Ditto 4&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.tcelectronic.com/ditto-x4-looper/), that has some kind of weird--like, you can do stutter effects *makes sounds*.
 You can do tape slow down *makes sounds* stuff. [laughs]
 {: .interviewee }

 A: That's cool.